pylhc/tfs/README.md

 tfs.write("path_to_output.tfs", data_frame, save_index="index_column")
 ```

-It also provides some tools to manipulate `TfsDataFrames` or lazily manage a collection of TFS files.
+It also provides some tools to validate and manipulate `TfsDataFrames` and their headers; or lazily manage a collection of TFS files.
 See the [API documentation](https://pylhc.github.io/tfs/) for details.

 ## Known Issues